Backpacking the Teton Crest Trail

 The Teton Crest Trail is a 40 mile trail crossing behind the Teton Range in Grand Tetons National Park.
 The point-to-point thru hike climbs over 9,000ft of elevation throughout the

-Backpacking to Canyon Creek Lakes in the Trinity Alps Wilderness is about 15 miles.
-This trail gains roughly 2,956 ft of elevation and is rated as a hard trail with
+Backpacking Duck Pass To Pika and Purple Lakes via the Duck Lake Trail is about 17 miles.
+This trail gains roughly 3,556 ft of elevation and is a moderate trail

 My name is Sierra, the photographer and writer behind Somewhere Sierra.
 I am a self-taught photographer based on the West Coast, and love exploring between the PNW and the SoCal beaches.
 You can likely find me with a camera in front of my face, or planning my next backcountry trip.